Claudio Vargas Silva, M.S.

 * Does you partner shut you down every time you try talking to him/her about the problems in your relationship?

-I want to invite you to attend to the couple's workshop Hold me Tight that I will facilitate with my colleague Patricia Kim Walsh, LMFT.
-The workshop will be on Saturday and Sunday March15 and 16, 2021 from 9:00 AM to 5 PM.
+I want to invite you to attend to the couple's workshop Hold me Tight® that I will facilitate with my colleague Patricia Kim Walsh, LMFT.
+The workshop will be on Saturday and Sunday August 14 and 15, 2021 from 9:00 AM to 5 PM.
+You can find a better description of this workshop at the page "Couples Workshops."
 The following is the link for registration.

 I want to invite you to watch the videos on the bottom of this page or go the videos section of this website and watch the new videos I am posting with my colleague, Patricia Walsh, LMFT.
 We are preparing a video podcast to help couples and families in distress.
 The current pandemic has exacerbated couples existing problems to the point that separations are on the rise.
 We prepared these video podcasts to help you to not only navigate this difficult time, but also make the best of it.
 Our hope is that by watching these videos, you will feel more connected to your partner and improve your relationship.